Oka, Quebec: Oka crisis

 In 1990, the small community gained international attention in what became known as the Oka Crisis.
 It had approved development of a private golf course, to add nine holes and nearby luxury housing.
 The Mohawk of Kanesatake opposed this.

 Several years before the crisis the Mohawks had initiated and lost a land claim court case in which they tried to gain control of what they termed "historic land", land known from the early mission settlement as commons land, which including pasture land, "The Pines" forested land and a nearby aboriginal cemetery.
 The most recent claim had been in part rejected by the Federal courts.
 The Mohawks of Kanesatake initial response to the golf course development decision was to blockade a dirt road leading to "The Pines" land.

 The conflict escalated from there with the Sûreté du Québec enforcing on July 11 a Provincial injunction to dismantle this first barricade, which resulted in shots being fired on both sides, one SQ officer being killed, the SQ abandoning several of their vehicles and the Mohawk Warriors erecting a new barricade this time across Route 344, the main road access to Oka and Kanesatake.

 By the end of July, there were at least 1,000 people assembled in Oka's Paul-Sauvé Provincial Park in support for the Mohawks.
 Among them were delegations represented by Cree, Innus, Hurons-Wendats, Algonquins, Ojibwes, Micmacs and other Canadian First Nations people.

-During the confrontation lasting 78 days, the Quebec Police Force (SQ) (and later Canadian Army units) confronted members of the Mohawk nation of the adjacent community of Kanesatake.
+During the confrontation lasting 78 days, the Quebec Police Force (Sûreté du Quebec) (and later Canadian Army units) confronted members of the Mohawk nation of the adjacent community of Kanesatake.
 The latter were joined by other Mohawk and First Nations and Native American tribes.
 In addition, for several weeks, Mohawk at Kahnawake blockaded the approach to the Mercier Bridge, a route that ran through their land.
 Negotiations finally led to the Mohawk re-opening the road.
 An SQ officer Corporal Lemay was shot and killed at a period of heightened tensions.
 Numerous people were arrested.
 The disputed area was acquired by the Canadian Federal Government as had been planned before the crisis.
 Development was stopped.

 Some in the media reported the Mohawks' opposition being based on the expansion of the golf course over what the Mohawks considered sacred land.
 This however was never the premise of contention.
 Instead, the dispute laid over persistent claims dating back to land right issues between the Sulpicians and Mohawks that related not to burial grounds or cemeteries, but to i) what was known as the commons lands including part of "The Pines", and, ii) that commenced at the onset of the British conquest, iii) the Mohawks allegiance to them, and, iv) the definite change of attitude of the Mohawks towards the French.